BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/readme.md

 # Basic Building Blocks

-Almost every programming language out there has a number of basics building blocks required to solve problems and build programs.
+Almost every programming language out there has a number of basic building blocks required to solve problems and build programs.

 * **Variables** label memory locations where data is stored and allow for ease of access.
 * **Operators** allow the manipulation of the data stored in memory.
 * **Decision making** allows multiple paths of execution based on conditions.
-* **Loop constructs** to repeat certain operations a number of times.
+* **Loop constructs** repeat certain operations a number of times.
 * **Functions** allow functionality to be grouped so it can be easily reused.

 More high-level programming languages introduce more advanced tools that allow a developer to create applications for more complex problems without making the application overly complex.
 Some common concepts are classes, inheritance, interfaces, multi-threading, collections, lambda-expressions, generics, ...
 Some of these will be introduced in the more advanced chapters of this course.

 ## Flowcharts

 Flowcharts are **a structured graphical way to document process flow**.
-Flowcharts already exists since 1921 and were introduced by Frank and Lillian Gilbreth in the presentation "Process Charts: First Steps in Finding the One Best Way to do Work".
+Flowcharts already exist since 1921 and were introduced by Frank and Lillian Gilbreth in the presentation "Process Charts: First Steps in Finding the One Best Way to do Work".
 The Gilbreths' tools quickly found their way into industrial engineering curricula.
 In the early 1930s, an industrial engineer, Allan H. Mogensen began to train business people in the use of some of the tools of industrial engineering.

 Flowcharts allow developers to document algorithms, application logic, data flows, ... in a visual manner.
 Graphical representations have proven to be very useful in the software development world, even to people who don't know how to program.